 Both Sides emphasized the existing excellent cooperation in the energy sector and agreed to explore the possibility of developing joint energy projects and cooperate in attracting investments from Czech side in this sector.
 Especially, development of renewables, primarily hydropower projects, is most welcomed by Georgian side.
 However, Czech companies are encouraged to make use of other investment opportunities in the sector.

-The Czech company ENERGO-PRO as a main supplier of the electricity in Georgia draws attention that Namakhvani cascade will have influence for ENERGO-PRO production on HPPs Gumati I, Gumati II and Rioni.
-At the same time reminds that market liberalization must take place also for the power producer, in order to let producers, suppliers and customers have equal conditions of participating on the free market.
-Opening of the market for the industrial customers, according to which they will have to purchase electricity from various suppliers, this definitely will increase competition on the market, which is first of all beneficial for the customers.
+Georgian Side emphasized the activities of the Czech company ENERGY-PRO as a main supplier of the electricity in Georgia and acknowledged its positive input in the development of the energy sector of Georgia.
+Therefore, Georgian Side welcomed the expansion of the activities of the Czech companies in the energy field.

 Both Sides agreed to exchange information and expertise in the field of energy including energy market development in compliance with EU directives/regulations.